-So, the best-case scenario was to find a residence of someone you knew, a friend or even a friend of a friend.
-And you would go up and knock on the door and when you did, there was a cultural obligation of hospitality that they would let you in to stay at their house and to eat their food and to care for you while you were there.
+So, the best-case scenario was to find someone you knew, a friend or a friend of a friend.
+And you would go up and knock on their door and when you did, there was a cultural obligation of hospitality that they would let you in to stay at their house, eat their food, and care for you while you were there.

 But if you knocked on their door and they rejected you . . . they would lose face.